AtomicAnindya/pipelinedprocessor/README.md

 instruction; select arguments from the register file; compute results; do nothing in the memory stage; and store results back in the register file.

 The design contain a program counter, a separate data and code memories (Harvard architecture), a register file, an ALU, and any other components needed, along with the instruction decode and control circuits and a hazard unit.
-At the end of the work, the processor correctly execute all of the **highlighted instructions in the table below**:
+At the end of the work, the processor correctly execute all of the **instructions listed below**:
+1. lw
+2. sw
+3. addi
+4. add
+5. sub
+6. and
+7. or
+8. slt
+9. beq
+10. jump

 ## But, what is Pipelining or Parallelism?